Eddav29/Eddav29/README.md

 <p align="center">
   <h2 align="center">👋 About Me</h2>
   <p align="center">Hello!
-I'm <strong>Eddo Dava Alfarisi</strong>, a passionate <strong>Informatics Engineering</strong> student at <strong>Politeknik Negeri Malang</strong>.
+I'm <strong>Eddo Dava Alfarisi</strong>, a passionate <strong>IT Enthusiast</strong> .
 My journey in the tech world is fueled by my enthusiasm for <strong>web and mobile development</strong>.
 I'm always eager to explore new frameworks and tools, recently diving into exciting projects that challenge my skills.</p>
 </p>

 ---